purchasingtoolpak/lanyon/_posts/2016-10-08-introducing-purchasing-toolpak.md

 ---
 layout: post
-title: Introducing Procurement Blog by Purchasing Toolpak
+title: Introducing Purchasing Power Procurement Blog
-description: Procurement Blog by Purchasing Toolpak providing free tools and templates for procurement professionals.
+description: Procurement Blog by Purchasing Toolpak providing free tools and templates for procurement professionals to increase purchasing power.
 published: true
 ---

 Purchasing Toolpak provides free Excel and Word templates for procurement.
 The procurement templates help buyers increase purchasing power as they develop sourcing strategies, collaborate with suppliers and complete transactional activities.
+I'll also share knowledge and expertise to improve your organization's purchasing power.

 ### Use Excel and Word Templates